 AI For Emergency Electrical Calls

-iando.ai answers partial-power, breaker-trip, buzzing-panel, tenant, and after-hours electrical calls 24/7 so urgent demand gets classified, documented, and routed with approved next-step language.
+iando.ai answers urgent electrical, breaker, panel, outage, tenant, business, and after hours calls 24/7 so demand gets classified, documented, and routed with approved next step language.

-Built for electrical contractors where the first answer needs to lower panic, avoid unsafe diagnosis, capture usable details, and create a believable dispatch-or-callback path before morning operations are at risk.
+Built for electrical contractors where the first answer needs to lower panic, avoid unsafe diagnosis, capture usable details, and create a believable dispatch or callback path.

-Edit call volume, buyer intent, 25% lift, and average urgent electrical job value.
+Edit call volume, qualified intent, 25% lift, and average urgent electrical job value.

 Planning model only.
 Replace with call logs, after-hours mix, property-management share, service-call minimums, emergency rate rules, diagnostic fee, panel-related close rate, and actual average invoice value.